-- 28.1 A protest may be made against the organiser's decision about a complaint. - 28.2 Protests may only be made by team officials or competitors. - Any protest shall be made in writing to the organiser no later than 15 minutes after the organiser has informed the complainant of the decision about the complaint.
-Protests received after this time limit may be considered at the discretion of the jury if there are valid exceptional circumstances which must be explained in the protest. - RTOC 28.4 A protest fee of 50 EUR (or the equivalent in local currency) shall be paid to the IOF Senior Event Adviser in cash when making a protest.
-The fee will be returned if the protest is accepted by the jury, otherwise the fee shall be sent to the IOF.
-Where a protest is signed by more than one Federation, each of these Federations will pay the protest fee.
+- 28.1 A Protest may be made against the organiser's decision about a complaint. - 28.2 Protests may only be made by team officials or competitors. - 28.3 Any Protest shall be made in writing to the organiser no later than 15 minutes after the organiser has informed the complainant of the decision about the Complaint.

+Protests received after this time limit may be considered at the discretion of the jury if there are valid exceptional circumstances which must be explained in the Protest.

+WTOC 28.4 A Protest fee of 50 EUR (or the equivalent in local currency) shall be paid to the IOF Senior Event Adviser in cash when making a Protest.
+The fee will be returned if the Protest is accepted by the jury, otherwise the fee shall be sent to the IOF.
+Where a Protest is signed by more than one Federation, each of these Federations will pay the Protest fee.